 But if you’re going for raw wood grain, your best bet is to choose a light beige or tan color for the base and a medium brown color for the grain.

-A Few Tips to Remember When Going For a Faux Raw Wood Furniture Finish
+A Few Things to Remember When Going For a Faux Raw Wood Finish

-- Using the wider attachment for larger surfaces like tabletops makes it look more authentic.
+- Using the wide attachment for larger surfaces like tabletops makes it look more authentic.

 - Rocking the tool VERY slowly will also help.
-If you overdo the grain or the grain is too small, it will definitely not look real.
+If you overdo the grain or the grain is too small, it will not look genuine.

 - Layering a few different colored grains sometimes helps as well.